MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/upgrade-windows-containers.md

 ---
 title: Upgrade a Windows container to a new build version
-description: Learn about concepts for upgrading a Windows container to a newer build version
+description: Learn about concepts for upgrading a Windows container to a newer build version.
 keywords: metadata, containers, version, upgrade
 author: v-susbo
 ms.author: mabrigg
-ms.topic: conceptual
+ms.topic: how-to
 ms.date: 09/01/2021
 ---